The Faculty of Engineering has partnered with St. Paul's to offer a Living Learning Community — just for Women in Engineering!

 1. The WiE LLC is not designed to be an enrichment program.
 The University of Waterloo has a considerable support network of tutors, help sessions, and workshops.
 The WiE LLC supports students’ academic success indirectly by creating a sense of belonging and strong community connections and networks.

 2. St. Paul’s is a co-ed residence and although the WiE LLC is for women-identified students, there will also be male-identified students in this residence and women may not be placed on all Female floor.

 3. Students in the WiE LLC will be placed into clusters of 8 - 12 students.
 Other students on the floor may be from any faculty or program to give students an opportunity to meet others from a diverse range of academic interests.

 How to apply

-1. Once you are accepted into an Engineering program at the University of Waterloo, you will receive an invitation to apply online to the Living-Learning Community.
+1. After you are accepted into an Engineering program at the University of Waterloo, you will receive an invitation via e-mail to apply online to the Living Learning Community.

 5. Wait to hear that everything is in order.
 We'll also send you a personal information form so we can match you with an ideal roommate!